 What is SEER and HSPF?

-SEER is an efficiency guideline for ACs, and the larger the number, the better it is.
-The difference between 23.5 and 26 is not crazy however, and the efficiency changes depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is unique to heat pumps.
+SEER is an efficiency scale for air conditioners, and the larger the number, the better it is.
+The difference between 23.5 and 26 is not crazy however, and the efficiency varies depending on the model.
+On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is unique to heat pumps.
 It tells you how efficient the unit is at heating.
-You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not superior depending on the model you choose.
-The biggest difference between the two is that heat pumps can also heat your home while an AC only cools.
+You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not superior depending on the AC you choose.
+The greatest difference between heat pumps and ACs is that heat pumps can also warm up your home while an AC only cools.

 Does climate matter for heat pumps?